saltukalakus/acul-tester/README.md

 - If you update the files in `src/samples/` restart the server for the chanages to take affect
 - Keep server running while testing Auth0 login flows
 - CSS is shared across all screens

+## Warning

-- For local testing only - not for production use
+**For local testing only - not for production use.
+Do NOT use this tool with your production tenant.**

 ## License